Holistic Optimal Label Selection for Robust Prompt Learning under Partial Labels: Experiments

 \subsection{Comparison Results}

 \textbf{\textit{Rand}-Confusion Type.} We evaluate all methods under two prompt settings: \textit{uni}-prompt and \textit{cls}-prompts.
 As shown in Fig.~\ref{uni_rand}, HopS achieves SOTA performance across datasets under varying levels of label confusion.
 It is worth highlighting that, on Caltech, Flowers, and UCF, HopS achieves performance comparable to fully supervised 16-shot CoOp and significantly outperforms the zero-shot capability of CLIP across all datasets.
 Moreover, { HopS maintains consistently high performance even under a severe label confusion rate of 0.9}.
-This highlights the effectiveness of our holistic label selection strategy in reducing label ambiguity and providing reliable supervision. \textit{ The detailed numerical results can be found in Appendix Tabs}.~\ref{rand-uni} \textit{and} \ref{rand-cls}.
+This highlights the effectiveness of our holistic label selection strategy in reducing label ambiguity and providing reliable supervision.
+The detailed numerical results can be found in Appendix Tabs.~\ref{rand-uni} and \ref{rand-cls}.

 \textbf{\textit{Insd}-Confusion Type.} Since partial-label losses perform well under the \textit{rand} confusion setting, we further compare HopS against them under instance-dependent partial labels, which more closely resemble real-world scenarios where label noise depends on feature-level similarities.
 As shown in Fig.~\ref{uni_cls_insd} (left), { HopS consistently outperforms other methods} under the \textit{uni}-prompt setting when averaging results over ResNet-18, ResNet-50, and CLIP-ResNet50 simulating backbones.
 Notably, our method retains a substantial advantage even as the confusion rate rises to 0.8.
 This demonstrates the robustness of HopS in more challenging and realistic conditions.

 In particular, this performance gain holds across settings where candidate labels are derived from annotators with varying levels of domain expertise (i.e., simulated through different backbone encoders that reflect distinct data conditions), indicating that HopS is resilient to the type and quality of label noise.
 This robustness stems from the complementary nature of LDF and GOP components in HopS.
 These results indicate that HopS is effective not only in synthetic settings but also in real-world scenarios with instance-dependent ambiguity, such as crowd-sourced labels or low-resource domains. \textit{The detailed per-configuration results are reported in Appendix Tabs}~\ref{tab:insd_2} \textit{and}~\ref{tab:insd_1}.